RedMadRobot/navidux/README.md

 ## Usage
 ### Initialisation phase
 To set Navidux as initial navigation controller.
 You need do installation and preparation phases.
-After you may initialise Coordinator like example below.
+After you may initialise NavigationCoordinator like example below.
 ``` swift
 let navigationController = NavigationControllerImpl()
 let screenFactory: ScreenFactory = NaviduxScreenFactory()